Your Gift Saves Lives

-Found Animal Services
+Lost and Found Animal Services

 Stray Cat and Kitten Admission

 Throughout the year, it is common for HSSW to meet or exceed our capacity to care for stray and lost cats.
 During these times, we will limit our intake to prioritize resources and care to those with the greatest need.
+We utilize three capacity levels to indicate our current admission status:

 Level 1 | Space Available - Accepting healthy and sick or injured lost cats & kittens